pumbaasdad/aws-account/README.md

  * IAM Users
     * `admin` - An IAM user with full control over the account.
-    * `terraform-permissions` - An IAM user that has an inline policy allowing it to manage the `terraform` user and to manage any IAM policies.
+    * `terraform-permissions` - An IAM user for managing the `terraform` user and its policies.
     * `system-restore-terraform` - An IAM user that will be used to deploy resources to the `system-restore` AWS sub-account.
 This user is only created when the `use-system-restore` variable is set to true.
+    * `system-restore-terraform-permissions` - An IAM user that will be used to manage the permissions of the `terraform` IAM role in the `system-restore` AWS sub-account.
+This user is only created when the `use-system-restore` variable is set to true.
  * IAM Policies
     * `administer-system-restore` - Allow the `OrganizationAccountAccessRole` IAM role to be assumed in the `system-restore` AWS sub-account.
 This policy is only created when the `use_system_restore` variable is set to true.
     * `deploy-system-restore` - Allow the `terraform` IAM role to be assumed in the `system-restore` AWS sub-account.
                                 This policy is only created when the `use_system_restore` variable is set to true.
+    * `deploy-system-restore-deploy-permissions` - Allow the `terraform-permissions` IAM role to be assumed in the `system-restore` AWS sub-account.
+This policy is only created when the `use_system_restore` variable is set to true.
+    * `manage-terraform-user` - Allow the `terraform` user to be managed.
+    * `terraform-permissions-manage-policies` - Allow all policies except those attached to the `terraform-policies` IAM User to be managed.
  * IAM Policy Attachments
     * The following policies are attached to the `admin` user:
         * `AdministratorAccess`
         * `administer-system-restore` - This policy is only attached when the `user_system_restore` variable is set to true.
+    * The following policies are attached to the `terraform-permissions` user:
+        * `manage-terraform-user`
+        * `terraform-permissions-manage-policies`
     * The following policies are attached to the `system-restore-terraform` user when the `use_system_restore` variable is set to true:
         * `deploy-system-restore`
+    * The following policies are attached to the `system-restore-terraform-permissions` user when the `use_system_restore` variable is set to true:
+        * `deploy-system-restore-deploy-permissions`
  * AWS Organizations - An organization is created within your root account with service control policies enabled.
  * AWS Sub-Accounts
    * `system-restore` - An account in which the `system-restore` project can be run.
 This account will inherit the